-Missions at First Baptist Church Callahan
+Missions at Callahan First Baptist Church

 Why and how we do missions

 Every follower of Jesus has been called to share.
 While some have a specific call to share vocationally, all are called to go and to make disciples.
-Because of this opportunity that has been given to all, First Baptist Church Callahan seeks to equip its members to fulfill the call to go and make disciples.
+Because of this opportunity that has been given to all, Callahan First seeks to equip its members to fulfill the call to go and make disciples.
 Many years ago a challenge was accepted to be more than just a check writing church, but to be a church that sends people to make a difference in the lives of people around the globe.
 Checks are still written, but now some of these resources are hand delivered as members participate in the Kingdom work.

 The challenge to go and make disciples is an overwhelming task.
 But, it is a task that Jesus broke into specific regions in his challenge recorded in the book of Acts, chapter one, verse eight.
 He tells us, “But you shall receive power when the Holy Spirit has come upon you; and you shall be witnesses to Me in Jerusalem, and in all Judea and Samaria, and to the end of the earth.”
 Jerusalem, Judea, Samaria and the Ends of the Earth represented increasing geographic circles around the followers with whom Jesus was speaking that day.
-Those regions have been defined in terms of how they relate to the people of First Baptist Church Callahan.
+Those regions have been defined in terms of how they relate to the people of Callahan First.

 Jerusalem represented the city right around them, the place where they lived and worked.
 For the members of FBCC, this represents Nassau and Duval counties.